MaisonetteWorld/slate/source/index.html.md

 # Recently Viewed Products

-Store a recently viewed variant with a logged in user or session token
+Get all recently viewed products using a session_id

 ## Get all recently viewed products